 - 11% or 925,000 speak an Asian or Pacific Islander language.

-Perhaps it’s the routine exposure to multiple languages every day that makes some job candidates completely omit their second language skills from their resumes.
+Maybe it’s the routine exposure to multiple languages every day that makes some job candidates forget to list their second language skills from their resumes.
 Maybe using multiple languages is so common for them, they don’t even consider it a special skill employers might like in a candidate.

-But, in case you haven’t figured it out from the title of this piece, you should always list your foreign language skills on your resume.
+But, in case you haven’t figured it out from the title of this piece, you should always list your second language skills on your resume.

 Even if a particular position you’re applying for doesn’t list a second language in its requirements, you’re leaving a potentially huge advantage out of your stated skillset.
 Especially in a geographic area that is home to a large multilingual population, your Farsi, Japanese or Hebrew skills might be the edge the hiring manager needs to hire you over another candidate.